pyrsmk/Sheethub/README.markdown

 - [mqs](https://github.com/pyrsmk/Sheethub/tree/master/scripts/mqs): add media queries support to non capable browsers

 You want to share your Sheethub script with the community?
-So do a pull request and place into `scripts` directory.
-A Sheethub script mus provide, at least, your minified script and a minified+Sheethub version (for those who want to use directly your script).
+So do a pull request and place your script into the `scripts` directory.
+A Sheethub script must provide, at least, your minified file and a minified+Sheethub version.

 Developping scripts
 -------------------